ghlu23/test-repo-only/README.md

 # test-repo-only
-Created to test some rules and subscription for OSPO
+Created to test some rules and subscription